-Wi-Fi calling is one of the latest features touted by carriers.
-It’s even the backbone of a few new virtual carriers.
+Wi-Fi calling is one of the latest features touted by networks.
+It’s even the backbone of a few new virtual networks.

 But what is it and why would you want to use it?

 We’re about to break down everything you need to know about this new feature--including any pitfalls you might face should you enable it.

 With normal mobile calling, when you place a call, your phone connects to a network’s tower and routes your call to your destination.

 This is great when you have a signal, but what if you’re in a building or out in the countryside far from the nearest tower?